ericswildens/commander_sql_example/README.md

 to contain the MySQL hostname, MySQL user, MySQL database password and MySQL database to execute the query on.

 The database password should actually be stored as a secret in Commander.
-See the source code formore information.
+See the source code for more information.

 And you'll need to modify the SQL query: